 Wineries commonly rely on stainless steel components such as walkways and walkovers to provide safe employee access to fermentation tanks, presses, and other mechanical processing equipment – but modern fiberglass products offer distinct advantages over conventional materials when it comes to the production of high purity products.

-The pressing and multiple-stage fermentation of grapes for wine is a centuries old process which has profoundly impacted cultures across the world – wine has remained popular since ancient times, and it is still associated with various deities today.
-Wine production, or vinification, might have modernized in accordance with mass production to meet world market demands, but the industry retains a highly discerning consumer base which requires exceptional quality products.
+The pressing and multiple-stage fermentation of grapes for wine is a centuries-old process that has profoundly impacted cultures across the world – wine has remained popular since ancient times, and it is still associated with various deities today.
+Wine production, or vinification, might have modernized in accordance with mass production to meet world market demands, but the industry retains a highly discerning consumer base that requires exceptional quality products.
 This means that wine must be produced in environments with tightly controlled parameters and specialist equipment to ensure all products are of the best possible quality.

 Fiberglass Products for Wineries

 Stainless steel grating exhibits exceptional physical strength and low corrosion, hence its popularity in the wine industry which requires consistent wash downs to maintain excellent levels of cleanliness around fermentation and pressing equipment.
 However, even alloys used in high sensitivity environments such as wine production exhibit corrosive properties over time.
 Stainless steel alloys can potentially contain as much as 30% chromium which will gradually oxidize with repeated use, particularly in the presence of standing water or steam.